fdagner/graph__moodle-database-preset/README.md

 ![List view of countries visited](./screenshots/listenansicht.png) In this example, students have entered the countries they have visited.
 - Entries must be separated by commas.
-- There is only one database field, so only one category exists.
+- There is only one database field in this example, so only one category exists.
 - The larger the bubble, the more frequently the country is mentioned.

+<b>IMportant: It is possible to create many database fields and use them as categories.</b>

 ![Country detail view](./screenshots/listenansicht2.png)
 Click on a country to see which students have visited it.